jenneugenio/cape/README.md

 ## Development

-PrivacyAI requires go1.14.X to build and run the executable.
+Cape requires go1.14.X to build and run the executable.
 You can follow the official instructions to install it [here](https://golang.org/doc/install) or use [gvm](https://github.com/moovweb/gvm) to manage multiple go installations.

 We're using [Github Actions](https://github.com/features/actions) to automate our CI/CD.
 To test basic CI locally you can run the following command: